 Police said an investigation had been launched as to "why he carried out the attack".

-Al Jazeera's Imran Khan, reporting from Jerusalem, said the man had come in through the Allenby bridge crossing from Jordan on Thursday, according to Israeli police.
+Al Jazeera's Imran Khan, reporting from Jerusalem, said the man had come in through the Allenby Bridge crossing from Jordan on Thursday, quoting Israeli police.

 "Forces at the scene fired at the vehicle resulting in the death of one of the assailants while the other was wounded," the army said.

 The military added that three Israelis were wounded, one critically.

 The Palestinian health ministry identified the killed man as Fares Khadour.

 In a separate incident late on Thursday, Israeli forces shot a Palestinian man during a military raid in the village of Beit Ula, in the southern occupied West Bank district of Hebron.

 The man, identified as Mohamed al-Sarrahin, died of his wounds later on Thursday.

 In the latest wave of increased violence in the occupied Palestinian territories since October 2015, it is estimated that Israeli troops and settlers are responsible for the killing of at least 225 Palestinians, including unarmed demonstrators, bystanders and alleged attackers.